ARIA Music Awards: Broadcast history

 The first five ARIA Awards were not televised, at the very first award ceremony on 2 March 1987, the host, Elton John, advised the industry to keep them off television "if you want these Awards to stay fun".
-In June of that year Countdown still had its own awards ceremony, which was televised, "so there was no thought of going to TV."
+In June of that year Countdown still had its own awards ceremony, which was televised, "so there was no thought of going to TV".
 The first televised ARIA Awards ceremony occurred in 1992, all subsequent ceremonies were televised.
 They were broadcast on Network Ten from 2002 to 2008 and returned in 2010.
 Nine Network aired the ceremony on 26 November 2009, its digital channel, GO!, aired the 2011 ARIA Music Awards on 27 November 2011.
+The 2023 and 2024 ceremonies aired live on Stan with a delayed broadcast on Nine Network and YouTube.
+In 2025 the awards aired live on Paramount+ with a delayed broadcast on Network 10.

 Controversy

 At the 1988 ceremony a fracas developed between band manager, Gary Morris, accepting awards for Midnight Oil, and former Countdown compere, Ian "Molly" Meldrum, who was presenting.
 They conflicted over visiting United Kingdom artist, Bryan Ferry, who had also presented an award.
 Morris objected to Ferry's presence and insulted him, Meldrum defended Ferry and then scuffled with Morris.
 Also in that year Midnight Oil were nominated for Best Indigenous Record for Diesel and Dust despite having no Indigenous members.
-Morris objected to that decision by ARIA, "an Indigenous Award should go to an indigenous band."
+Morris objected to that decision by ARIA, "an Indigenous Award should go to an indigenous band".
 In 1995 electronic music group, Itch-E and Scratch-E, won the inaugural award for "Best Dance Release" for their single, "Sweetness and Light".
 Band member, Paul Mac thanked Sydney's ecstasy dealers for their help.
 One of the sponsors of the awards, that year, was the National Drug Offensive.
 In 2005 Mac explained that he did not expect to win and so had not prepared a speech.
 His speech was bleeped for the TV broadcast.

 During the 2004 voting process, former 3RRR radio DJ Cousin Creep (also known as Craig Barnes), published his user name and password on a music site, Rocknerd, allowing public votes, before being removed from voting two days later.
 The 2007 ARIA Awards telecast was marred by controversy after it was revealed by the ABC's Media Watch programme that Network Ten had used subliminal advertising during the course of the broadcast, which under the Australian Media and Broadcasting rules is illegal.
 Network Ten disputed the finding; however, their basis for defence was criticised by Media Watch, demonstrating an ignorance of the rules.